Introduction

 Example:

-June is in line for a promotion.
-However, after she tells her boss that her mother, who lives with her, has had a stroke which has left her unable to walk the promotion is withdrawn.
-This is discrimination by association on the basis of disability.
+June’s promotion is withdrawn after she reveals her mother, who lives with her, is disabled.
+This is discrimination by association based on disability.

 Perception discrimination

-…occurs when an employee is treated less favourably because others think they possess a protected characteristic.
-It applies even if they do not actually possess that characteristic.
+… occurs when someone is treated unfairly because others believe they have a protected characteristic, even if they do not.

 Example: